google/karma-webkit-launcher/README.md

 ### Manually define Playwright executable

-To force the use of Playwright over an local instance, just overwrite the `WEBKIT_HEADLESS_BIN` or `WEBKIT_BIN` environment variable.
+To force the use of Playwright over an local Webkit instance, just overwrite the `WEBKIT_HEADLESS_BIN` or `WEBKIT_BIN` environment variable.

 ```js
 // karma.conf.js